Couple who stole $1.2M from Amazon sentenced to nearly six years in jail

-An Indiana couple that stole more than $1.2 million in merchandise from Amazon in October has been sentenced to nearly six years in jail.
+An Indiana husband and wife who were charged in October with stealing more than $1.2 million in merchandise from Amazon have been sentenced to nearly six years in jail.

-The US Attorney's Office for the Southern District of Indiana announced that Erin and Leah Finan, both 38, pleaded guilty to charges of federal mail fraud and money laundering.
-They were sentenced to 71 months and 68 months in jail, respectively.
-Twenty-nine-year-old Danijel Glumac, who pleaded guilty to money laundering and to buying and selling the Finans' stolen property across state lines, was sentenced to 24 months in prison.
+The US Attorney's Office for the Southern District of Indiana said Monday that Erin and Leah Finan, both 38, who had previously pleaded guilty to charges of federal mail fraud and money laundering, were sentenced to 71 months and 68 months in jail, respectively.
+A third perpetrator, Danijel Glumac, 29, who had pleaded guilty to money laundering and to buying and selling the Finans' stolen property across state lines, was sentenced to 24 months in prison.

 "Consumer fraud not only unjustly enriches the perpetrator, it causes all of us to pay higher retail prices," said US Attorney Josh Minkler in a statement.
 "To those who seek to exploit the convenience of online shopping through fraud, remember this case.
 You will be caught.
 You will be prosecuted.
 And you will go to federal prison for a long time."